regenerativep/UDEngine/README.md

 # UDEngine
-trying to make an unlimited detail engine because i dont see how it can be that hard to make
+it can't be that hard to make a revolutionary graphics engine within a browser, right?

 this is a (log n) searching algorithm